PhilippeMangeard/WarnePublic/README.md

 The tools runs locally on a computer and does not require anything to be installed on the analyzed phone.

+This repository is a public version, in which the tool's source code is unavailable.
+If you or your organization wishes to get access to Warne's full repository, you can request access by sending an email to p_mangea@ciise.concordia.ca.

 # Requirements:

 ## ADB